 Before I even think about investing, I need to get some basics straight.
-Seriously.
-I can’t romanticize the idea of “making money grow” without addressing what needs to be in place first.
-You can’t build a house without a foundation, and my finances are no different.
-So, let’s talk.
+I mean that seriously.
+I cannot romanticize the idea of “making money grow” before the basics sit in place.
+You cannot build a house without a foundation, and my finances work the same way.
+So let us talk.

 Return Rates Depending on Investment Choice